The Importance of Accuracy in Moulage Training

 Merica’s career in the field catapulted after her 2011 book, Medical Moulage: How to Make Your Simulations Come Alive.
 The book provides detailed step-by-step instructions on creating moulage and how to effectively train medical providers on scenario development using realistic patient simulations.
 She’s also the owner of Moulage Concepts Inc., a premier provider of hospital, trauma, mass-casualty and prehospital moulage training, supply and certification.

-Merica is certified in biological/chemical/terrorism moulage and active shooter training.
+Merica is certified in biological/chemical/terrorism moulage and provides high-fidelity active shooter and bioterrorism scenario training.
 She designed and implemented the first in a series of 3D clinical wounds that can be triaged, sutured, debrided and drained, in addition to medical and trauma moulage kits and training courses specialized to the medical, military, veterinary and prehospital communities.
 She is an international speaker, works as a trauma moulage expert for state bodies around the country, is a contributing author at EMS World and is homeland security exercise and evaluation program-certified.

 In this interview Merica discusses the necessity of implementing realistic moulage in medical training, particularly for first responders.